 Chickpea Curry Recipe

-In fact, there’s a few very famous spiced chickpea dishes from the Indian subcontinent called Chana Masala and Punjabi Chole.
+In fact, there are a few very famous spiced chickpea dishes from the Indian subcontinent called Chana Masala, Punjabi Chole and Aloo Chana Kurma.

 About Chickpea Curry